 - Light platforms are 9" by 16" 1/8" mirrored acrylic, painted on the back to prevent moisture from damaging mirror coating.
 Packing tape on both sides form hinges for the platforms.

 - Acrylic pegs that secure the light platforms are 3/8" diameter rod glued into 3/16" acrylic pieces (about 3/4 by 3").

 - How long the lights are on is user controlled by color.
 A preponderance of red light is said to encourage flowering, while blue light encourages growth of leaves.

-- The red circuit controls red and some white lights.
-The blue circuit controls blue and other white lights
+- The red circuit controls "full spectrum grow lights".
+These are 4 reds to one blue.
+The blue circuit controls blue and white lights

 - The mirrored walls on all sides help distribute light and make light available are all angles.
 It remains to be seen if light from all angles is a help to the plants.

 - The mirrors also reduce absorption and leakage of light, making the system more efficient